-Audience: This class is mandatory for web editors of sites in the zeta templates (“old” standard university templates) — or editors of Brandeis websites using Cascade Server, but not the standard university templates (for example: Heller, IBS, GPS, Institutional Advancement, Admissions).
+Audience: This class is mandatory for web editors of sites in the zeta templates (the “old” standard university templates) — or editors of Brandeis websites using Cascade Server, but not the standard university templates (for example: Heller, IBS, GPS, Alumni/Giving, Admissions).
 Existing web editors are welcome to retake this class at any time.

 Overview: Learn the basics of maintaining and editing a website in Cascade Server.
 As a web editor, you will learn best practices for editing web content at Brandeis, how to navigate the CMS and how to publish content.